After your breast augmentation you will definitely want to be resting and relaxing as much as possible to ensure you have a smooth recovery.

 So, every plastic surgeon is different, every surgery is different and every recovery is different.

-The most important thing to establish (in your pre-surgery consultations) is how you will contact your plastic plastic surgeon after your breast surgery if you have any queries or concerns.
+The most important thing to establish (in your pre-surgery consultations) is how you will contact your plastic plastic surgeon after your breast augmentation if you have any queries or concerns.

 What's most important is having the ability to communicate with your plastic surgeon and taking advantage of that opportunity when needed.